 C. Primary and substitute caregivers must comply with background check requirements in accordance with the most current provisions of 8.8.3 NMAC governing background checks and employment history verification provisions.
 A request for a background check must be submitted prior to a substitute caregiver employment.
 A substitute caregiver must receive a notice of provisional employment prior to beginning employment or obtain a background check in accordance with 8.8.3 NMAC.

 D. Emergency caregivers may provide care on unforeseen, unforeseeable and rare occasions for up to eight hours per month on behalf of the primary caregiver.
+Emergency caregivers must comply with background check requirements, and be certified in first – aid and cardiopulmonary resuscitation (CPR) with a pediatric component.
+Emergency caregivers may be exempted from all other training requirements.
 Anyone who provides care repeatedly or in reasonably foreseeable circumstances is a substitute caregiver and must have the required background checks and training.

 (1) prevention and control of infectious diseases (including immunization);

 (2) prevention of sudden infant death syndrome and use of safe sleeping practices;

 (3) administration of medication, consistent with standards for parental consent;